Man abducted as a child 33 years ago reunited with mother after drawing map of home village from memory - NZ Herald

 A Chinese man has been reunited with his mother 33 years after being abducted, with the help of a map he drew from memory of his long-lost village.

-Li Jingwei was four-years-old when he was taken by a neighbour in Yunnan province, southwest China, and trafficked some 1,000 miles away.
+Li Jingwei was 4 when he was taken by a neighbour in Yunnan province, in southwest China, and trafficked some 1600km away.

 There he was sold to a family who went on to raise him, but he said he never forgot his abduction.
 Growing up, he would often map out his old village with a stick on the ground to help keep its memory fresh in his mind.